floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/04-metrics.typ

 #cite_full(<saidi_etal_2023>) used the intra-domain and inter-domain data dependency metrics to delineate microservice boundaries, based on the read and write access pattern of the operations.
 In a similar fashion, #cite_full(<selmadji_etal_2020>) talked about data autonomy determined by the internal and external data access of a microservice candidate.

-#cite_full(<kamimura_etal_2018>) introduced a metric called dedication score, which measures the relationships between services as a function of access frequency.
+#cite_full(<kamimura_etal_2018>) introduced a metric called dedication score, which measures the relationships between microservices as a function of access frequency.
 Along with a modularity metric, the dedication score is used in their custom SArF dependency-based clustering algorithm @kobayashi_etal_2012.

 The correlation metric is used by #cite_full(<yang_etal_2022>) and indicates the degree of correlation between the microservices.